MinBZK/nl-wallet/wallet_web/README.md

 CUSTOM_ELEMENT=false npm run build) EMPTY_OUTPUT_DIR=false CUSTOM_ELEMENT=true npm run build)
 ```
 They have to be run twice, as the first command will generate the JavaScript files without the styles embedded, while the second overwrites these but not the `style.css` in order to have both.
+See section [CSP](#csp) as to why this is desirable.

 ### Testing